This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Step 4: Deal with the legal side

 A travel business is, for the most part, a fairly simple one to set up.
-Unlike starting a brewery or starting a dispensary, there isn’t a lot of legal red tape when it comes to starting a travel business.
+Unlike starting a brewery or starting a dispensary, there isn’t a lot of legal red tape when it comes to becoming a travel agent and starting a travel business.

 Determining if you’ll require licensing

-In most locations, you won’t need any specific licenses or certifications to start a travel business, but specific licensing requirements will vary by state and country.
+In most locations, you won’t need any specific licenses or certifications, but licensing requirements will vary by state and country.

 For the U.S. in general, there is no specific license needed to start a travel business; however, state laws vary.
 In California, Washington, Hawaii, Iowa, and Florida, you’ll need a Seller of Travel license.
 Canada also has licensing requirements that vary by location, and in the U.K., you’ll need an Air Travel Organiser’s License.